mririgoyen/hdhr-assistant/readme.md

     - `path` - The path where you put these files.
 The default path is `/hdhr-assistant/`
     - `xmltv` - The name of the `xmltv.xml` file you generate with the Zap2XML PERL script.
     - `epgshift` - The value in hours to offset your EPG data.
 You most likely will not need to change this.
     - `showdrm` - Whether or not to include DRM protected channels in the listing.
-Copy-protected channels cannot be playing in Kodi, so they are hidden by default.
+Most copy-protected channels cannot be played in Kodi, so they are hidden by default.

- 3. **Optional:** There are two other configuration files:
+ 3. **Optional:** There are three other configuration files:
     - `radio-sample.xml` - Defines channels which are radio stations.
     - `channels-sample.xml` - Allows you to override channel names that come from the EPG.
     - `exclude-sample.xml` - Allows you to exclude channels from being included.

    The config files contain instructions and examples at the top of the file.
-Be sure to rename the files without the `-sample` for them to take affect!
+Be sure to rename the files without the `-sample` for them to take effect!

 How to Get EPG Data
 -------------------